carlreinke/Hypersonic/README.md

 dotnet Hypersonic.dll serve --bind 0:4040 --bind [::]:4040
 ```

 The API server is now running on port 4040.
-Configure your client of choice (being sure to enable tag-based browsing) and off you go.
+Configure your client of choice and off you go.
 Guest users can log in with any password.

 Music libraries are scanned when the server starts and every 24 hours thereafter.